kesne/jeopardy-bot/README.md

 The following steps are not required for the bot to function, but will enhance your experience using it.

-- **Bot Icon** - The simplest way to configure the bot icon is to set up a `:jbot:`.  emoji, which will be automatically used.
-You can [click here](https://my.slack.com/customize/emoji) to add a new emoji.
-You may also configure the bot image in the Slack configuration settings.
-- **Imgur API** - Jeopardy Bot uses Imgur to upload photos for the game.
+- **Imgur API** - JeopardyBot uses Imgur to upload photos for the game.
 While technically optional, you should set API token to prevent rate limiting.
 You can get an API key by [clicking here](https://api.imgur.com/oauth2/addclient).

 ## Usage